 United Kingdom: Delete Para 6

-Egypt: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+Egypt: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within the same country, between countries, and between regions of the world, is hindering economic and social development.

-UNESCO: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+UNESCO: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, which is hindering economic and social development.

-Russian Federation: Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.
+Russian Federation: Lack of appropriate policies (including a lack of policy coherence across key information and knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.

+UNESCO: Education that reaches out to all members of society, education that provides genuine lifelong learning opportunities for all, with ICT savvy teachers and learners, empowered to useg technologies for sustainable development and building inclusive Knowledge Societies

 Ensuring the necessary legal, policy and regulatory frameworks and approaches at the national level to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation